Q: When troops are deployed, does that mean that they were previously ployed?

 But Caxton’s variations, credited with being the first uses of “deploy,” didn’t really establish the word in English.
 As the OED explains, the actual adoption of “deploy” in a specific sense didn’t take place until the end of the 18th century.

-The OED defines this sense of “deploy” as “to spread out (troops) so as to form a more extended line of small depth.”
+That’s when “deploy” acquired its original military meaning (“to spread out (troops) so as to form a more extended line of small depth”).

-Even today, we might think of a line of “deployed” troops as being unfolded or spread out.
+So we might think of a line of “deployed” troops at that time as being unfolded or spread out.